MiguelSavignano/datastore-exporter/README.md

 | ------------- | ------- |  ------------- |
 | entityName    | String  | datastore entity name
 | filePath      | String  | file path to save the json

+### Why?

+Following this [guide](https://cloud.google.com/datastore/docs/export-import-entities) Datastore can be exporter to a GCP bucket and import to Bigquery for download in csv.

+If you don't have access to GCP bucket or Bigquery this package help you to export data to csv or json files.